MagnoRSantos/mongodb-backup_shell/README.md

     ```
     cd 2016-01-26_16h46m.Tuesday
     ```
-1. Execute `mongorestore` with the appropriate arguments:
+1. Execute `mongorestore` with the appropriate arguments.
+The `oplogReplay` option should normally be used here to include any oplog entries added while the backup was being taken.

     ```
     mongorestore -u admin -p admin --authenticationDatabase admin --oplogReplay --drop --gzip .